marprok/hexit/README.md

 ### Installation

-1. Clone the repo
+1. clone the repo
     ```sh
     git clone https://github.com/marprok/hexit.git
     ```
-1. Cd into the directory
+2. cd into the directory
     ```sh
     cd hexit
     ```
-1. Make a direcoty named "build" and cd into it
+3. Change the default parameters contained in `src/confing.h` in case the default values are not what you need
     ```sh
     mkdir build && cd build
     ```
-1. Create build files
+4. make a direcoty named `build` and cd into it
     ```sh
+    mkdir build && cd build
+    ```
+5. configure cmake
+    ```sh
     cmake -DCMAKE_BUILD_TYPE=Release ..
     ```
-1. Build the Project
+6. build the Project
     ```sh
-    make
+    make -j8
     ```

 ## Usage

--   Help Page:
+-   help:
     -   `./hexit -h`
--   Display the hex dump of a file:
+-   display the hex dump of a file:

     -   `./hexit -f (--file) <file> [options]`

--   Options:
+-   options:

     -   Hexadecimal or decimal byte offset to seek during startup: `-o (--offset) <offset>`